Use Lineage for Impact Analysis

 Knowing where your data comes from is key to trusting the data, and knowing who else uses it means you can analyse the impact of changes to data in your environment.
 The lineage feature in Tableau Catalogue helps you do both these things.

 You can select an upstream or downstream asset in the Lineage pane to see its details.
-For example, when you select Metrics, the list of metrics depending on this workbook appears to the left of the Lineage pane.

 From the Lineage pane, you can navigate to any asset related to your initial choice, in this case the workbook, by following the links that interest you.